MIYP Stories of Change

 Achievements

-Since the start of the YID and GUSO programs, CHOICE has successfully conducted a total of 16 trainings attracting 202 participants.
-Through these trainings, CHOICE has helped build the capacity of a total of 181 young people and 21 adults.
+Since the start of the YID, GUSO, RHRN2 and Power to You(th) programs, CHOICE has successfully conducted over 57 in-person trainings attracting more than 956 participants.
+Along with the 59 online trainings and mutual learnings spaces we have facilitated, CHOICE has helped strengthen the capacity of more than 2,156 young people and 200 adults.

 Trainings & Countries